vis4good/vis4good.github.io/index.md

 #### Submissions

 Papers will be *up to four pages, plus up to one page of references*, in [VGTC two-column format](https://tc.computer.org/vgtc/publications/conference/).
 Authors may elect to have their paper included archivally, or, per the authors' request (e.g., for in-progress work), to have the work be presented but excluded from formal conference proceedings.
-The deadline for paper submissions is *July 6*.
+The deadline for paper submissions is *July 20*.

 Authors also have the option to submit a *2-page abstract for a poster* to be presented at the workshop.
 Poster abstracts follow the same format as paper submissions and will not be archived.
-The deadline for poster submissions is *August 15*.
+The deadline for poster submissions is *September 7*.

 Paper and poster submissions will be made via [PCS](https://new.precisionconference.com/submissions) and single-blind reviewed by the program committee.